← Back to 史記

 使

 In the seventh month, Chu attacked Wu with the feudal lords' troops and surrounded Zhu Fang.
-In the eighth month, he conquered it, imprisoned Qing Feng, and extinguished his clan.
-He paraded Feng and said: 'Do not imitate Qi Qing Feng, who assassinated his lord and weakened his orphan, to ally with the various grandees!'
-Feng countered, saying: 'Nothing is like Chu Gong Wang's concubine son Wei, who assassinated the lord elder brother's son Yuan and replaced him to be established!'
-Thereupon King Ling sent Qi Ji to kill him.
+In the eighth month, he conquered it, imprisoned Qing Feng, and exterminated his clan.
+He paraded Feng and said: 'Do not imitate Qing Feng of Qi, who assassinated his lord, weakened his orphan heir, and formed alliances with the grandees!'
+Feng countered, saying: 'Nothing compares with Wei, the concubine-born son of King Gong of Chu, who assassinated his lord, the son Yuan of his elder brother, and took his place on the throne!'
+King Ling then sent Qi Ji to kill him.

 38